Stroller Weight: 30lbs

 With the Trio+ or Tribe+ attachment pieces (i.e. the 3rd or 4th seat), the Zoe instantly and easily transforms from a double to a triple or quad.
 You simply click the attachment seat onto the belly bar of the double stroller, and voilà!

 In this video, Catie offers an in-depth look at how the attachment piece works.
 Catie says she really likes that it’s super lightweight and easy to fold.
 However, she mentioned that it’s hard to turn corners.
-She also noted that Zoe customer service is unreliable and sometimes unreachable, which is no surprise given their massive growth of late.
-Also, they are a small family-run business, so they aren’t exactly “on it” with questions and requests.

 The Trio+ Seat Attachment